graboskyc/MagicMirror/README.md

 # About this repo
-This repo consists of three parts: server side code app code, server side DB, and and Android app.
+This repo consists of three parts: server side app code, server side DB, and and Android app.
 The DB portion is not required if you statically define the dataset.

 The initial idea comes from [Magic Mirror](https://magicmirror.builders/) platform but I wanted it lighter weight and within my control.
 This gets extended [here](http://michaelteeuw.nl/post/150349424992/mirror-mirror-on-the-wall-who-has-the-biggest-of).